lucpizz/intro-to-docker/04-Compose/README.md

 9. What Python package is used in the containers to connect to the database?
 10. What is the name of the database?

+## Cloud Classroom

+1. How many containers are created?
+2. What are the exposed ports of the created containers?
+3. What is the name of the database?
+4. What is flower?
+5. What is celery?
+6. What is redis used for here?
+7. What is each container and their role in the application?
+8. What is a volume?
+9. What is a network?
+10. Which services within the compose file are used for monitoring and logging?
+11. Which services within the compose file are databases?
+12. Which services within the compose file are web servers?